 Inside Arena: Virtual Product Development

 Developing a product of any kind requires planning, collaboration, and execution.
-To better understand product development at Arena Solutions, I interviewed members of the product management and engineering teams to understand how Arena structures product work across a dispersed organization.
+To better understand product development at Arena, I interviewed members of the product management and engineering teams to understand how Arena structures product work across a dispersed organization.

 Together, Luca Pasquesi, Senior Product Manager; Alisa Leonovich, Senior Manager of Validation & Compliance; Antony John, Senior Director of Product Management; Zhongwei Li, Vice President of Engineering; Philippe Tang Kwan Hoi, General Manager at Arena Suzhou; and Meiping Ding, Senior Developer Manager at Arena Suzhou have more than 60 years of relevant experience.
 During our conversations, they attributed Arena’s success in product development to four factors: adaptation, collaboration, community, and transparency.